xzrderek/ml-b-nmep-hw1/WORKSHEET.md

 ### 1.1.0 Go through the constructor.
 What field actually contains the data?
 Do we need to download it ahead of time?

-`The init of the dataset class creates self.dataset storing CIFAR10 or medium image net.`
+In the initialization of the dataset class, a self.dataset attribute is created and populated with either the CIFAR10 or Medium Image Net dataset.

 ### 1.1.1 What is `self.train`?
 What is `self.transform`?

-`self.train is a boolean value determining how data should be transforemd in _get_transform.
-Self.transform is a list of image transformation methods including toTensor, Normalize, Resize, RandomHorizontalFlip, ColorJitter, etc.`
+self.train is a bool that tells us if this data is training data or not. in _get_transform. self.transform is a list of image transformation methods.

 ### 1.1.2 What does `__getitem__` do?
 What is `index`?

-`_getitem_ gets an image from self.dataset with a specified index and transforms it using self.transform, returning the new image, and the label.
-Index is the element number within the dataset.`
+`_getitem_` gets an image from self.dataset with a specified index.
+Index is the index in the dataset.

 ### 1.1.3 What does `__len__` do?

-`_len_ returns the length of the given dataset.`
+_len_ returns the length of the given dataset.

 ### 1.1.4 What does `self._get_transforms` do?
 Why is there an if statement?

-`Self._get_transforms retrns a list of image transformations where an if statement on self.train specifies if the elemnt to be returned should contain stochastic transformations.`
+self._get_transforms gives a list of image transformations.
+There's an if statement that controls whether the data is training data or validation data.

 ### 1.1.5 What does `transforms.Normalize` do?
 What do the parameters mean? (hint: take a look here: https://pytorch.org/vision/main/generated/torchvision.transforms.Normalize.html)

-`transforms.Normalize takes in a tensor of an image and normalizes the image.
-The parameter mean/std sequence of means/stds per channel, while inplace is a boolean parameter indicating inplace normalization.`
+transforms.Normalize takes in a tensor of an image and normalizes the image.
+The parameter mean/std sequence of means/stds per channel, while inplace is a boolean parameter indicating inplace normalization.

 ## 1.2 MediumImagenetHDF5Dataset

 ### 1.2.0 Go through the constructor.
 What field actually contains the data?
 Where is the data actually stored on honeydew?
 What other files are stored in that folder on honeydew?
 How large are they?

-`filepath: str = "/data/medium-imagenet/medium-imagenet-nmep-96.hdf5" field stores the data, /data/medium-imagenet/ on honeydew, the weights for llama is 150+ GBs`
+"/data/medium-imagenet/medium-imagenet-nmep-96.hdf5" field stores the data, /data/medium-imagenet/ on honeydew.
+The weights are over 150 GB

 > *Some background*: HDF5 is a file format that stores data in a hierarchical structure.
 It is similar to a python dictionary.
 The files are binary and are generally really efficient to use.
 Additionally, `h5py.File()` does not actually read the entire file contents into memory.
 Instead, it only reads the data when you access it (as in `__getitem__`).
 You can learn more about [hdf5 here](https://portal.hdfgroup.org/display/HDF5/HDF5) and [h5py here](https://www.h5py.org/).

 ### 1.2.1 How is `_get_transforms` different from the one in CIFAR10Dataset?

-`The normalization transformation comes with a unique 2d array and instead of adding toTensor argument, a specific lambda cuntion calling torch.tensor and to torch.float is added.`
+Rather than simply checking if the model is trained and returning two different outcomes, the getTransforms function checks whether the model is in training mode and whether data augmentation should be applied.
+The function also stores the transforms in a list.
+Additionally, the function divides the data by 256 as a normalization technique.

 ### 1.2.2 How is `__getitem__` different from the one in CIFAR10Dataset?
 How many data splits do we have now?
 Is it different from CIFAR10?
 Do we have labels/annotations for the test set?

-`_getitem_ is differs where we do not return the label of indexs in the test set, we have val/train test/train splits and getitem split.
-We do not have lebels for the test set.`
+This `_getitem_`method is different in that it checks if the model is testing.
+If it is, labels are added, but if not, the labels become arbitrary.
+Additionally, because these images are composed of pixel values, they are split, whereas the CIFAR10 dataset was not split.

 ### 1.2.3 Visualizing the dataset

 Visualize ~10 or so examples from the dataset.
 There's many ways to do it - you can make a separate little script that loads the datasets and displays some images, or you can update the existing code to display the images where it's already easy to load them.
 In either case, you can use use `matplotlib` or `PIL` or `opencv` to display/save the images.
 Alternatively you can also use `torchvision.utils.make_grid` to display multiple images at once and use `torchvision.utils.save_image` to save the images to disk.

 Be sure to also get the class names.
 You might notice that we don't have them loaded anywhere in the repo - feel free to fix it or just hack it together for now, the class names are in a file in the same folder as the hdf5 dataset.

-`Use python main.py --cfg configs/resnet18_base.yaml --vis-dataset 10 to generate images on command, saved pngs are stored in saved-imgs stored as class number, number image generated in order, image.png`

 # Part 2: Models